koandgo/LLM_Hackathon_2025/README.md

 # LLM Hackathon 2025 — Speech→ELN Pipeline

- - **Turn lab talk into lab records.** This prototype converts raw speech into **structured electronic lab notebook (ELN)** entries using LLMs—accelerating documentation for materials & chemistry workflows.
+ - **Turn audio descriptions of experimental work into lab records.** This prototype converts raw speech into **structured electronic lab notebook (ELN)** entries using automated speech recognition and LLMs—accelerating documentation for materials & chemistry workflows.

 > Built fast for exploration.
 Aiming for impact in materials/chemistry through better capture, structure, and reuse of experimental knowledge.